Home Blog Simple Website Structure for 80% of Businesses

 • reflects real situations

-• sounds human
+• sounds human, not corporate

 This can be:

-• short testimonials mentioning real outcomes
+• short testimonials mentioning real outcomes ("We got 3 enquiries in the first week" beats "Great service!")

-• simple case summaries
+• simple before/after case summaries

-• clear statements about fit
+• clear statements about who you've helped and what changed

 When proof feels grounded, trust grows naturally.